ghc/ghc/docs/users_guide/glasgow_exts.rst

 first equation when looking at the second.
 So, ``G a`` will simplify to ``a``.

+Incompatibilities between closed type family equations can be displayed in :ghci-cmd:`:info` when :ghc-flag:`-fprint-axiom-incomps` is enabled.

 However see :ref:`ghci-decls` for the overlap rules in GHCi.

 .. _type-family-decidability: